nmstreethran/paper-based-microfluidics/CONTRIBUTING.md

 - Clone the project to your own machine
 - Commit changes to your own branch
 - Push your work back up to your fork
-- Submit a Pull request so that we can review your changes
+- Submit a pull request (PR) so that we can review your changes

+Tips:

-- Try not to pollute your pull request with unintended changes and keep them simple and small.
+- Try not to pollute your PR with unintended changes and keep them simple and small.
 If possible, squash your commits.
-- Try to share how your code has been tested before submitting a pull request.
+- Try to share how your code has been tested before submitting a PR.
-- If your PR resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://help.github.com/articles/closing-issues-via-commit-messages)).
+- If your PR resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)).
 - Review
   - If your PR is ready for review, another contributor will be assigned to review your PR.
   - The reviewer will accept or comment on the PR.
   - If needed address the comments left by the reviewer.
 Once you're ready to continue the review, ping the reviewer in a comment.
   - Once accepted your code will be merged to `master`.